-Waverley Model Railway Club’s current main exhibition layouts are two British OO scale layouts, Chadderton and Genesis, two HO scale layouts, Australian prototype Victoria Bridge and US Whitefish, and N scale layout Mystic and Oblivion.
-We also have two smaller N scale layouts Brocklebank and Georgetown.
+Waverley Model Railway Club’s current main exhibition layouts are two British OO scale layouts, Chadderton and Genesis, two HO scale layouts, Australian prototype Victoria Bridge and US Whitefish, and N scale layout Mystic and Oblivion, Brocklebank and Mid Albion.

 CHADDERTON

 Chadderton depicts a rural junction station on the Great Western Railway (GWR) in a fictional location to the south-west of Birmingham, bordering the Cotswolds.
 The remains of a former connection to the London Midland and Scottish Railway (LMS) are still to be seen.
-The layout is set in the period of 1946 to 1956, transitioning from GWR and LMS joint running powers to British Rail (BR) Western Region, following nationalisation of Britain’s ‘ Big Four’ railway companies on 1st January 1948.
+The layout is set in the 1940’s to 1950’s period, transitioning from GWR and LMS joint running powers to British Rail (BR) Western Region, following nationalisation of Britain’s ‘ Big Four’ railway companies on 1st January 1948.

 Chadderton is named in memory of its designer, Peter Chadderton.
 Peter was a longstanding WMRC member and demonstrated a restrained passion for British model railways.